Knowledge Hub

 How do you make a claim against a solicitor?

 If the lawyer you instruct agrees that you can pursue a professional negligence claim against the solicitor in question after assessing the evidence referred to above, it will then be necessary to follow the Pre-Action Protocol for Professional Negligence (“the Protocol”).
-The Protocol sets out the steps that a claimant ought to take in the course of a professional negligence claim before beginning (“issuing”) court proceedings, with the objective of achieving an early settlement of the claim without the need for proceedings if they can be avoided.
+The Protocol sets out the steps that a claimant should take in the course of a professional negligence claim before beginning (“issuing”) court proceedings, with the objective of achieving an early settlement of the claim without the need for proceedings if they can be avoided.
 The primary steps will be to send a Letter of Claim and await an acknowledgment and subsequent Letter of Response (see points 2 to 4 below).
-Should issuing a claim be necessary despite adhering to the Protocol, then taking these steps should have served the purpose of ensuring that all of the issues between the parties are identified and that all evidence has been exchanged in a timely manner.
+If issuing a claim becomes necessary despite adhering to the Protocol, then taking these steps should have served the purpose of ensuring that all of the issues between the parties are identified and that all evidence has been exchanged in a timely manner.

 2. Preparing a Letter of Claim